awsdocs/aws-snowball-developer-guide/doc_source/whatisedge.md

 1. For information on the device types and options, see [AWS Snowball Device Differences](device-differences.md)\.

-1. To learn more about the types of jobs, see [Jobs for AWS Snowball Edge devices](jobs.md)\.
+1. To learn more about the types of jobs, see [Understanding AWS Snowball Edge Jobs](jobs.md)\.

 1. For an end\-to\-end overview of how to use an AWS Snowball Edge device, see [How AWS Snowball Works with the Snowball Edge](how-it-works.md)\.